NORD gratefully acknowledges Leonard Jason, PhD, and his DePaul research team, for assistance in the preparation of this report.

 Additional symptoms that have been reported in ME include seizures, paralysis, and abnormal sensitivity to certain foods, medications, odors, or chemicals.

 Affected individuals are more likely to have other illnesses or conditions that occur along with ME (concurrent or comorbid illness).
-Such illnesses include fibromyalgia, migraines, Raynaud’s phenomenon, temporomandibular joint syndrome, interstitial cystitis, and myofascial pain syndrome.
+Such illnesses include fibromyalgia, (new) migraine syndrome, Raynaud’s phenomenon, temporomandibular joint syndrome, interstitial cystitis, and myofascial pain syndrome.

 In children, ME may be characterized by brief episodes of excessive restlessness and movement (hyperactivity) followed by extreme weakness.
 Children may rest frequently, which can be misinterpreted as laziness.
 Mood swings and irritability are common.
 Children may not recognize symptoms of ME and may not complain.
 Additional symptoms that occur in children include pain, headaches, memory abnormalities, difficulty processing information, and a decline in school performance.
 The onset of ME in children is usually around age 12, but has been reported in children as young as 2 years of age.
 A specific pediatric case definition has been proposed by Jason and colleagues (2006).

 The exact cause of myalgic encephalomyelitis (ME) is not fully understood, although there are several theories.
-Most investigators agree that the disorder is most likely the result of an abnormal immune system response to an infection or virus.
-Although the immune system is most likely impaired or abnormal (dysregulated) in this disorder, the exact underlying problems with the immune system are unknown.
+Most investigators agree that the disorder is most likely the result of an abnormal immune system and brain function in response to an infection or virus.
+Although the brain and immune system are most likely impaired or abnormal (dysregulated) in this disorder, the exact underlying problems are unknown.
 A variety of additional factors that have been theorized as playing a role in the development of ME include genetic and environmental factors.
 Some studies have shown that ME occurs in greater frequency among relatives to the third degree (genetic predisposition).
 In contrast, some believe that environmental factors play a greater role than genetic ones.
 However, definitive evidence linking specific environmental factors to the development of myalgic encephalomyelitis is lacking.

-Some researchers believe that an infection with an enterovirus is the underlying cause of the disorder.
+Some researchers believe that an enterovirus infection could be an underlying cause of the disorder.
 Enteroviruses are small, contagious viruses consisting of ribonucleic acid and proteins.
 They are the second most common viral agents in humans, behind only rhinoviruses (the viruses that cause the common cold).
 Enteroviruses can affect anyone of any age.
 Individual susceptibility to enteroviruses varies.
 The reason why some individuals develop ME after infection with an enterovirus is unknown.

 Because of the controversy regarding the definition and classification of myalgic encephalomyelitis (ME) and related disorders, determining their true frequency in the general population is difficult.
-The exact prevalence and incidence of ME is unknown, but one estimate places the prevalence at approximately 0.4 to 1% of the US general population.
-Women appear to be affected more frequently than men.
+The exact prevalence and incidence of ME is unknown, but one estimate places the prevalence at approximately 1 million affected individuals in the US general population.
+Approximately, three times as many women appear to be affected than men.
 Individuals of any race or ethnicity can be affected.
 Onset is most frequent between the ages of 30-50.

 A diagnosis of myalgic encephalomyelitis (ME) is controversial and difficult.
 Because there are different case definitions for the disorder, a specific set of symptoms for diagnosing ME does not exist.
 There is ongoing debate within the medical community as to what are the most appropriate set of diagnostic criteria.
 There are also no consistent and universally accepted biomarkers for ME.
 Biomarkers are characteristics or substances that can be measured and evaluated in order to obtain a diagnosis or help obtain a diagnosis of a disorder.
-A diagnosis of ME may ultimately be based upon identification of characteristic symptoms (depending on the specific case definition used), a detailed patient history, a thorough clinical evaluation, and a variety of specialized tests to exclude other possible diagnoses.
+A diagnosis of ME is ultimately based upon identification of characteristic symptoms (depending on the specific case definition used), a detailed patient history, a thorough clinical evaluation, and a variety of specialized tests to exclude other possible diagnoses.
+Process of elimination, referred to as diagnosis by exclusion, is used by physicians whenever scientific knowledge is scarce, objective methods are absent, and attempt is made to rule out all other known conditions that could potentially explain patient symptoms.

 Affected individuals may also undergo tests to identify or evaluate associated symptoms, including sleep evaluation studies and tests that evaluate cardiac, gastrointestinal, muscle, endocrine, or vascular function.